Tensa53/tensa53.github.io/_projects/bloatweak_project.md

 title: BloatWeak
 description: A tool that finds bloated dependencies affected by known vulnerabilities in Python projects.
 img: assets/img/bloatweak/logo/bloatweak_logo.png
-category: bachelor degree graduation
+category: degree graduation projects
-importance: 4
+importance: 1
 ---

 <a href="https://github.com/Tensa53/BloatWeak">BloatWeak</a> has the goal to find bloated dependencies affected by known